Zairbekov/Modelling-Simulation/README.md

 Project 4 -->
       Simulate the evolution of dog-flea model, assuming that there are 20 fleas in thesystem and that all fleas are sitting on one dog at time t=0.
 Record the               states of thesystem in first 20 time-steps.
 Check after how many iterations the system returnsto the initial state.

+Project 5 -->
+      Write a program that uses a genetic algorithm to solve8 queens problem.
+Imple-ment:•8-digit genome,•the fitness function:f(con f iguration) =28−number_o f_attacks(con f iguration),•roulette wheel selection,•crossover operator with random crossover site,•standard mutation.Experiment with the size of the population and the probability of mutation (ingeneral, that probability should be low).